wtdcode/sand-aflpp/evaluation/README.md

 Before really starting experiments, a few things to note:

 - Always use tmpfs as output directory, or you get greatly reduced performance.
 - Run `afl-fuzz` with `AFL_SAN_ABSTRACTION=simplify_trace`, which is our evaluation setup.
-This has been enforced in all our default evaluation setups.
-In case you are exploring alternative abstractions (execution patterns), you do not need to care about this.
+This has been enforced in all our default evaluation setups like the `eval.py` detailed in the next section.
+Unless you are exploring alternative abstractions (execution patterns) or manually starting `afl-fuzz`, you do not need to care about this.

 ### Start Experiments